 - 2019 North Carolina Pro Bono Honor Society

 - "Go To Thought Leader," National Law Review, 2019

 - Harry C. Martin American Inn of Court

 - North Carolina Bar Association — Section: Bankruptcy

 - All state courts in North Carolina, Louisiana, and Tennessee

 - Eastern Band of the Cherokee Nation

-- United States Bankruptcy Court for the Eastern, Middle, and Western Districts of North Carolina
+- United States Bankruptcy Court and District Court for the Eastern, Middle, and Western Districts of North Carolina

 - United States Court of Appeals for the Fourth and Fifth Circuits

 - United States District Court for the Eastern, Middle, and Western Districts of Louisiana